k3ii/git-cz/README.md

 # git-cz

 `git-cz` is a simple shell script that helps you create [conventional commits](https://www.conventionalcommits.org/en/v1.0.0/) with ease.
 It prompts you to select the type of commit, enter a scope (optional), and provide a summary and detailed description.
-The script can also automatically stage modified and deleted files before committing.
+The script can also automatically stage modified and deleted tracked files before committing.

 ## Features